Real Normal Operators and Williamson's Normal Form

 \section{Preliminary definitions and observations}

 In this Section, we shall collect the basic definitions and observations relevant to our work on real Hilbert spaces.
-Much of the work in this section are similar to what is seen in \cite{Wong69} and \cite{Goo72}. \begin{defn} Let $A$ be a bounded operator on a real Hilbert space $(H,\left\langle \cdot,\cdot \right\rangle)$.
+To be consistent with the existing literature, we keep them similar to what is seen in \cite{Wong69} and \cite{Goo72}. \begin{defn} Let $A$ be a bounded operator on a real Hilbert space $(H,\left\langle \cdot,\cdot \right\rangle)$.
 Its transpose $A^{T}$, is defined by $\left\langle Ax,y \right\rangle = \left\langle x,A^{T}y \right\rangle, \forall x,y \in H$.
-Such an $A^{T}$ exists uniquely as a bounded operator on $H$. $A$ is said to be normal if $AA^{T} = A^{T}A$. \end{defn} Often we use the term `\emph{real normal (self-adjoint, positive, invertible) operator}' for a normal (self-adjoint, positive, invertible) operator defined on a real Hilbert space.
-Following standard notation, for complex linear operators on complex Hilbert spaces star ( $^*$ ) would denote the adjoint. \begin{defn} Let $H$ be a real Hilbert space.
+Such an $A^{T}$ exists uniquely as a bounded operator on $H$. $A$ is said to be normal if $AA^{T} = A^{T}A$. \end{defn} Following standard notation, for complex linear operators on complex Hilbert spaces star ( $^*$ ) would denote the adjoint.
+Inner products on our complex Hilbert spaces would be anti-linear in the first variable.

+\begin{defn} Let $H$ be a real Hilbert space.
 Then the complexification of $H$ is the complex Hilbert space $\mathcal{H} :=H+iH:= \{x+i \cdot y:x\in H,y\in H\}$ with addition, complex-scalar product and inner product defined in the obvious way. \end{defn}

 For example, if $\left\langle \cdot,\cdot \right\rangle$ is the inner product on $H$ then the inner product on $\mathcal{H}$ is given by $\left\langle x_{1} + i\cdot y_{1}, x_{2} + i \cdot y_{2} \right\rangle_{\mathbb{C}} := \left\langle x_{1} ,x_{2} \right\rangle + \left\langle y_{1},y_{2} \right\rangle + i \left( \left\langle x_{1},y_{2} \right\rangle - \left\langle y_{1},x_{2} \right\rangle \right)$.
 Also note that the mapping $x \mapsto x+i \cdot0$ provides an embedding of $H$ into $\mathcal{H}$ as a real Hilbert space.